Self-assessment for quality improvement

 Why self-assessment is important and how it can be included in the Assessment and Rating (A&R) process.
 The information on this page is for early childhood education and out of school hours care services.

-Self-assessment is essential in driving continuous improvement.
-It helps you identify your service’s strengths and areas for improvement on an ongoing basis.
+Self-assessment is essential in driving continuous improvement to provide quality outcomes for children.
+It involves examining what is happening at the service, and helps you identify your service’s strengths and opportunities for improvement on an ongoing basis.

 You can also opt to include your service’s self-assessment information in the A&R process.
 Doing so helps you prepare for your next A&R visit.

-All NSW services that choose to supply their self-assessment information will not be required to submit their Quality Improvement Plan (QIP), as part of the assessment and rating process.
+All NSW services that choose to submit their self-assessment information will not be required to submit a separate Quality Improvement Plan (QIP), as part of the assessment and rating process.

 We introduced this option following feedback from services in NSW who told us they wanted to see: